Premier League clubs can play friendlies before season restart - reports

 Leicester City manager Brendan Rodgers said the Midlands club will stage practice games at the King Power Stadium to help their players get up to speed.

 "We’ll look at trying to prepare as best we can for that.
-We’ll have some practice games in our own stadium before we play, so they’ll feel and get a sense of that," Rodgers told British media.
-(Reporting by Arvind Sriram in Bengaluru; Editing by Ken Ferris)
+We’ll have some practice games in our own stadium before we play, so they’ll feel and get a sense of that," Rodgers told the media.